mariepop13/discord_openrouter_bot/README.md

 # Discord OpenRouter Bot

 This Discord bot uses OpenRouter.ai API to interact with various AI models, analyze images, and generate images using Replicate.
-The bot now responds only when mentioned and uses a single /ai command for multiple functions.
+The bot responds when mentioned and uses a set of commands for multiple functions.

-## File Structure

-- `main.py`: Entry point of the application
-- `bot_setup.py`: Bot setup and configuration
-- `commands.py`: Bot commands implementation
-- `api_utils.py`: API-related functions
-- `database.py`: Database operations
-- `models.py`: Available AI models
-- `requirements.txt`: List of required packages

 ## Setup